Photo by David Valdez

 Returning to Houston, Mr. Untermeyer was a political reporter for the Houston Chronicle and executive assistant to the county judge (chief executive) of Harris County, Texas.
 In l976, he was elected as a Republican to the first of two terms as a member of the Texas House of Representatives from a district on the west side of Houston.

 Mr. Untermeyer resigned his seat to go to Washington in 1981 as executive assistant to then-Vice President Bush.
 In 1984, President Ronald Reagan appointed him Assistant Secretary of the Navy for Manpower and Reserve Affairs.
 During the first Bush Administration, he was assistant to the President for presidential personnel and director of the Voice of America.

 From 2004 to 2007, he served as United States ambassador to the State of Qatar, on appointment of President George W. Bush.

 He is married to the former Diana Cumming Kendrick of Sheridan, Wyoming, whom he met in the White House.
-Their daughter Ellyson, a 2016 graduate of Stanford University, is affiliated with Thiel Capital in San Francisco.
+Their daughter Ellyson, a 2016 graduate of Stanford University, works with Facebook.